thisbenrogers/cs-module-project-hash-tables/README.md

 ## Day 3 and Day 4

-Work on the hashtable applications directory (in any order you wish--generally arranged from easier to harder, below).
+Work on the hashtable applications directory (in any order you wish--generally arranged from easier to harder, see below).

 For these, you can use either the built-in `dict` type, or the hashtable you built.
 (Some of these are easier with `dict` since it's more